roxanageambasu/roxanageambasu.github.io/index.md

 title: Overview
 ---

 I am an assistant professor of Computer Science at Columbia University.
-I am interested in computer systems in a broad sense, including distributed systems, security and privacy, operating systems, and databases.
-My current research aims to understand what privacy means in today's data-driven world, and build systems that help increase it.
-I believe that a new definition is needed for privacy in a world where data protection and access prevention are no longer attainable.
-I do not yet know what the new definition for privacy should be, but I believe that it should include at least three concepts: **accountability**, **fairness**, and **responsible data management**.
-Read about research to increase privacy in today's data-driven world [here]({{ site.baseurl }}/01-research/).
+My research spans broad areas of computer systems, including distributed systems, security and privacy, operating systems, databases, and applications of cryptography and machine learning to systems.
+Much of my current research aims to expose problems and invent solutions to threats to our data security and privacy in the context of new, emerging technologies, such as cloud computing, mobile devices, and big data.
+I design, build, and evaluate scalable distributed infrastructures that address these problems.
+Read about some of my research [here]({{ site.baseurl }}/01-research/).

 ### My Students